oneapi-src/oneDNN/README.md

 > There are no changes to the API, environment variables, or build options
 > planned at this point.

-oneAPI Deep Neural Network Library (oneDNN) is an open-source performance library for deep learning applications.
-The library includes basic building blocks for neural networks optimized for Intel Architecture Processors and Intel Processor Graphics.
+oneAPI Deep Neural Network Library (oneDNN) is an open-source cross-platform performance library of basic building blocks for deep learning applications.
+The library is optimized for Intel Architecture Processors and Intel Processor Graphics.
+Support for other architectures such as Arm\* 64-bit Architecture (AArch64) is experimental.
+See the [System Requirements](#system-requirements) section below.

 oneDNN is intended for deep learning applications and framework developers interested in improving application performance